rails/rails/guides/source/active_support_core_extensions.md

 -134.ordinal # => "th"
 ```

-NOTE: Defined in +active_support/core_ext/integer/inflections.rb+.
+NOTE: Defined in `active_support/core_ext/integer/inflections.rb`.

-### +ordinalize+
+### `ordinalize`

-The method +ordinalize+ returns the ordinal string corresponding to the receiver integer.
-In comparison, note that the +ordinal+ method returns *only* the suffix string.
+The method `ordinalize` returns the ordinal string corresponding to the receiver integer.
+In comparison, note that the `ordinal` method returns *only* the suffix string.

 ```ruby
 1.ordinalize    # => "1st"